ARV-NAV/AVVS/README.md

-# AVVS: Obstical avoidence system for the ROSS USV
+# AVVS: Autonomus Vessle Vission System

-Foobar is a Python library for dealing with word pluralization.
+AVVS is a computer vision system developed for the ROSS (Robotic Oceanagraphic Surface Sampler).
+The AVVS collects visual data from the enviroment via a waterproofed front facing camera then detects and catagorizes obsticals providing feedback to the navigation system.

 ## Installation